juntylpro1/secure-enterprise/cost-estimate.md

 Cost estimation is available for deployable architectures in the {{site.data.keyword.cloud_notm}} catalog.
 Depending on the deployable architecture, a starting cost is estimated based on the available data.
 This estimate is meant to be a starting point to help you determine how much your account could be charged for deploying an architecture.
 This estimated amount is subject to change as the architecture is customized within a project, and it does not include all resources, usage, licenses, fees, discounts, or taxes.

-## Viewing the starting cost for your deployable architecture by using the console
+## Viewing the starting cost for your deployable architecture
 {: #cost-deploy-arch}
-{: ui}

 Depending on the deployable architecture that you select from the catalog, there is an estimated starting cost.